stylextv/gsigns/README.md

 ## Project Layout

-Here you can view the current structuring of the project.
+Here you can see the current structure of the project.

 ```bash
 ├─ 📂 showcase/       # ✨ Showcase (eg. for spigot)